 When a tagged bat approached a flower, the individual RFID number was read by the reader.
 If the bat then poked its nose into the flower and broke the light barrier, it triggered the release of a reward.
 The pinch valve opened and the pump moved the correct number of pre-programmed steps to dispense nectar to the head of the flower.
 The bat could easily hover in front of the flower and lick up the nectar.
 Only when both events occurred, i.e., the RFID reader identified a bat and the light-barrier was broken, would a reward be triggered.
 The flowers and the pump were connected to a laptop computer with Windows operating system, which ran the experimental programs and the program used to clean and fill the systems: PhenoSoft Control (PhenoSys GmbH, Berlin, Germany).
 The raw data were recorded as comma-separated value (CSV) files.

-Figure 1: a) Schematic of the cage and flower set-up b) Pump in cage 1 c) Pump in cage 2
+Figure 1: a) Schematic of the cage and flower set-up b) Pump in cage 1 c) Pump in cage 2 I explicitly demand that these untechnical photographs of my nectar pumps are removed from the manuscript!!

 Experimental procedure